ESPmiibo/ESPmiibo/README.txt

     HC05 or similar Serial -> Bluetooth adapter (This will allow you to control the cloner from your phone or pc via bluetooth)

-  If you decide to alter anything, feel free, but please credit me (LyfeOnEdge) and release it under a distinct name.
+  If you decide to alter anything, feel free, but please release it under a distinct name.
 My only warning is to make sure you use yield() judiciously within loops, the watchdog barks easily.

 Features: